Why shoot in black and white?

 Tip# 12.
 Converting photos into black and white

-Black and white might sound simple, but it is more than just removing all the colours and desaturating the picture.
+Black and white might sound simple, but it is more than removing all the colours and desaturating the picture.
 As already explained, composition and light are paramount.
 Processing black-and-white photos can also be complex because of the use of luminance masks or Photoshop techniques.

-Over time I might produce a blog on the black-and-white conversion process.
+Over time, I might produce a blog on the black-and-white conversion process.
 So, I will not go into too much detail here.

 Black and white is a matter of light, or no light and all shades in between.
 The best results for black and white photographs are created in post-processing.
 When taking or composing your picture, you can already previsualise in black and white.
 When shooting raw files, you will retain all colour information if needed during processing.